weavejester/compojure/README.markdown

 programming language.
 It emphasizes a thin I/O layer and a functional approach to web development.

-Compojure is still in active development, but it is rapidly approaching version 0.1.
+Compojure is still in active development.
+Version 0.1 is now available.

 Sample Code
 -----------